TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 16/Luke 16.19.md

 ---

-Now there was a certain rich man, and he was clothed in purple and fine linen, faring sumptuously every day:
+"Now there was a certain rich man, and he was clothed in purple and fine linen, living in luxury every day.